antarctica/bas-style-kit-docs/README.md

 The BAS GitLab instance is used for [Continuous Deployment](https://gitlab.data.bas.ac.uk/BSK/bas-style-kit-docs/builds) using settings defined in `.gitlab-ci.yml`.

-After deployment changes pushed to the *develop* branch will be available at: https://style-kit-testing.web.bas.ac.uk.
+Changes pushed to the *master* branch will be available at: https://style-kit-testing.web.bas.ac.uk.

+Changes pushed to the *release* branch will be available at: https://style-kit.web.bas.ac.uk.

 **Note:** Due to caching, deployed changes may not appear for up to 30 minutes.